Dirkster99/ColorPickerLib/README.md

 This project implements a Color Picker control using MVVM/Windows Presentation Foundation (WPF) pattern and technology.
 These controls  can be themed in dark and light themes and are localized.

-You can test these controls with the demo application provided in this repository.
+You can test these controls with the demo applications provided in this repository.

 # Features